less/old-lesscss.org/templates/pages/reference.md

     #ffffff (white)
 ##Color blending
 These operations are the same as the blend modes found in image editors like Photoshop, so you can use them to make your CSS colors match your images.

 ###multiply
+Multiply two colors.
+For each two colors their RGB channel are multiplied then divided by 255.
+The result is a darker color.

 ###screen
+Do the opposite effect from `multiply`.
+The result is a brighter color.

 ###overlay
+Combines the effect from both `multiply` and `screen`.
+Conditionally make light channels lighter and dark channels darker.

 ###softlight
+Similar to `overlay` but avoid pure black resulting in pure black, and pure white resulting in pure white.

 ###hardlight
+Similar to `overlay` but use the second color to detect light and dark channels.

 ###difference
+Substracts the second color from the first color.
+The operation is made per RGB channels.
+The result is a darker color.

 ###exclusion
+Similar effect to `difference` with lower contrast.

 ###average
+Calculate the average of two colors.
+The operation is made per RGB channels.

 ###negation
+Do the opposite effect from `difference`.
+The result is a brighter color.